dojo/docs/dojo/lastIndexOf.rst

 dojo.lastIndexOf
 ================

-Similar to `dojo.indexOf <dojo/indexOf>_`, finds the last occurence of a passed item in an array, starting at an optional position.
+Similar to `dojo.indexOf <dojo/indexOf>`_, finds the last occurrence of a passed item in an array, starting at an optional position.

-`FIXME: inline API docs`
+`FIXME`: inline API docs